govuk-one-login/mobile-id-check-async/sts-mock/README.md

 Please note:

-* You can still update this value even if you have not actually deployed a `backend-api` custom stack
+* You can still update this value even if you have not actually deployed a `backend-api` custom stack yet
 * You can skip this step if you are deploying/testing the STS mock in isolation

 ### Manual Deployment